-The Seminary Israel Institute, a joint program of The Jewish Theological Seminary of America and the Jewish Agency's Department of Education and Culture, was established at the Seminary in 1952.
-Louis Finkelstein, the Seminary's president, and Hayim Greenberg, head of the Jewish Agency's Department of Education and Culture, appear to have been the originators of the idea (see Moshe Davis's introduction to Israel, Its Role in Civilization, ix).
+The Seminary Israel Institute, a joint program of The Jewish Theological Seminary of America and the Jewish Agency's Department of Education and Culture, was established at JTS in 1952.
+Louis Finkelstein, then the president of JTS, and Hayim Greenberg, head of the Jewish Agency's Department of Education and Culture, appear to have been the originators of the idea (see Moshe Davis's introduction to Israel, Its Role in Civilization, ix).

-The Israel Institute appears to have ended sometime during the late sixties or seventies.
+The Israel Institute appears to have ended sometime during the late '60s or '70s.

 Davis, Moshe, ed.
 Israel, Its Role in Civilization.
-New York: Seminary Israel Institute of The Jewish Theological Seminary of America, 1956.
+New York, NY: Seminary Israel Institute of The Jewish Theological Seminary of America, 1956.

 Kaplan, Mordecai.
 A New Zionism.
-New York: Herzl Press, 1955.
+New York, NY: Herzl Press, 1955.
 (Originally delivered as a series of lectures at the Israel Institute in 1954).

 Mandelbaum, Bernard, ed.
 Assignment in Israel.
-New York: Seminary Israel Institute of The Jewish Theological Seminary of America, 1960.
+New York, NY: Seminary Israel Institute of The Jewish Theological Seminary of America, 1960.

 Benjamin Mazar, November 1, 1955